MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Create a table called tracking_table with a TIMESTAMP column to represent the day.

 **Memorize:** `B) Create a partitioned table called tracking_table and include a TIMESTAMP column.`

-**Quick reason:** Create a partitioned table called tracking_table and include a TIMESTAMP column.

 <details>
 <summary>Full explanation</summary>